 Frequently Asked Questions about the Richard M. Fairbanks Foundation

 The Foundation has three focus areas: Education, Health, and the Vitality of Indianapolis.
-In addition, several organizations receive grant support from the Foundation due to a historical connection with Dick Fairbanks and his family.

 Potential grantees should first determine if they are eligible to receive a grant from the Fairbanks Foundation and aligned with the Foundation’s current funding priorities.
 Eligible organizations seeking funding for projects or programs that fit with the Foundation’s focus areas should submit an inquiry as outlined in our grant application process.
 For other questions, please visit our Grants FAQ page.